Updated on 23 Jan 2020.

 These hidden fees and charges can burn a big hole in your pocket if you are not aware of them as they are not clearly disclosed by banks at the time of issuing the credit card.

-But, you don’t have to worry- in this article I have curated 11 different types of fees & charges that banks levy and the ways in which you can avoid them so that you can save money.
+After reading this article, you will know 11 different types of fees & charges and how to AVOID them so that you can save money.

 Jump to Section